sbu-fsl/Metis/README.md

 ### fs_bugs

+Reproducers we developed for the bugs we found by Metis.
+Check out each file system folder for details.

 ### kernel

-Kernel modules that helps the file system model checker
+Kernel modules (modified `brd` driver or `brd2`) that helps the file system model checker to create ramdisks with desired sizes.
+Use the correct `brd2` version based on your Linux kernel version.

 ### scripts

+Various scripts to set up Metis and RefFS, analyze Swarm Verification results from Metis, code coverage investigation, etc.

 ### other folders

+For the explanation of other folders, please refer to this [README](./other-folders.md).

 ## Reference